leminlimez/Nugget/documentation.md

 __Additional Details:__

+The values should be formatted just like they are in the caml.
+If it is a float, it should still be in quotes in Nugget, i.e. `"1.0"`.

 You can add the tag `nuggetOffset` to properties in the caml file and Nugget will offset the user's choice by that value when applying.
 This tag is formatted like a math equation, with `x` representing the input chosen by the user or `x`, `y`, `z`, and `a` representing multiple values.
 Example for position:
 ```xml
 <CALayer nuggetId="1" nuggetOffset="(2 * x + 10), (3 * y + 15)" id="#1" allowsEdgeAntialiasing="1" allowsGroupOpacity="1" bounds="0 -28 520 563" contentsFormat="RGBA8" cornerCurve="circular" hidden="0" name="Thing" position="195 365" transform="" zPosition="442">